tkurtbond/tkurtbond.github.io/posts/2023/02/03/overcoming-rests-limited-table-control-by-including-raw-groff-tbl.rst

 in cases where I’m not actually comparing the PDF output of various things.

-Well, it took me longer that I expected, 4¼ hours.
-After the first 2 hours I was fried (it had been a long day): if I had stopped then I probably could have finished it the next day in an hour.
+Well, it took me longer than I expected to write the new version of the output routines for embedded :app:`tbl` in rst: 4¼ hours.
+After the first 2 hours I was fried (it had already been a long day): if I had stopped then I probably could have finished it the next day in an hour.
 Oh well.
 The new output routine and its new supporting routines were 208 lines long.

-Here's an image of the page produced (probably from same YAML file; I have a couple, since one of them was an early test file for :command:`besm-rst`) using the new output routine, with :app:`reST` output with :app:`tbl` output in ``.. raw:: ms``, pulled from the document with all the pregenerated characters:
+Here's an image of the page produced (probably from the same YAML file; I have a couple, since one of them was an early test file for :command:`besm-rst`) using the new output routine, with :app:`reST` output with :app:`tbl` output in ``.. raw:: ms``, pulled from the document with all the pregenerated characters: